Bet on every NFL Week 10 game at best betting sites, top betting apps

-How, where to bet on NFL Week 10: Best betting apps, sites, promos for Broncos-Raiders, Vikings-Ravens
+How, where to bet on NFL Week 10: Best betting apps, sites, promos for Raiders-Broncos, Vikings-Ravens

 Here's how to bet on the Week 10 NFL schedule, including Bears vs. Giants and Buccaneers vs. Patriots

 The Week 10 NFL schedule begins with the Denver Broncos vs. Las Vegas Raiders on Thursday Night Football, as Denver tries to extend its six-game winning streak.
 Denver's latest win was another fourth-quarter comeback, as the Broncos erased a 15-7 deficit in an 18-15 win.
-The Broncos are 9.5-point favorites against the Raiders, according to the latest Week 10 NFL odds.
+The Broncos are 8.5-point favorites against the Raiders, according to the latest Week 10 NFL odds, while the over/under for total points scored is 42.5.
 Sunday's slate features 12 games, including Colts (-6.5) vs. Falcons, Bears (-3.5) vs. Giants, and Buccaneers (-2.5) vs. Patriots.
 Sunday Night Football features the Chargers (-3) vs. Steelers, while Monday Night Football is Packers (-2.5) vs. Eagles.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 10 can read more below, along with picks for some of the biggest games.